Signing back into the Community for the first time? You'll need to reset your password to access your account. Find out more.

 Also, 1Paassword is way more useful with the browser extensions.

-Community Member
+Former Member

-@lysander Well, millions of people have been using log4j for years and nobody ever found the log4shell exploit until last year 😉
+lysander Well, millions of people have been using log4j for years and nobody ever found the log4shell exploit until last year 😉

 @cmeermann If you're using 1Password to store sensitive information, you're going to have to trust the company anyway.
 In other words: why should the Safari extension be any less safe to use than the actual 1Password application?
 It's just Safari telling you that the extension wants permissions to read from and write to web pages - which it has to do in order to function.

-Community Member
+Former Member

 Thanks to everybody for their contributions.
 You helped me a great deal to make up my mind.